 Table 13.2.3t in the NCC specifies a minimum Total R-Value requirement that takes into account the thermal bridging of the roof structure.
-If a metal-framed flat, skillion, or cathedral roof also meets the definition of 13.2.3(7) as discussed in the Review of 13.2.3(7) - Thermal Break Provisions, then a thermal break must be introduced as required.
+If a metal-framed flat, skillion, or cathedral roof also meets the criteria set out in Extracts from 13.2.313.2.3 (7) as discussed in the Review of 13.2.3(7) - Thermal Break Provisions, then a thermal break must be introduced as required.
 Unlike walls and floors that use AS/NZS 4859.2, no method is specified for the calculation method of roofs.
-Convention would probably dictate to use 4859.2, but this is not mandated.
+Convention would probably dictate to use AS/NZS 4859.2, but this is not mandated.